 - It’s not so bad being ugly, but your ugliness still prevents you from marrying someone beautiful (Shrek)

 Moral relativism is the view that moral judgments are true or false only relative to some particular standpoint (for instance, that of a culture or a historical period) and that no standpoint is uniquely privileged over all others.
 Subversive fractured fairy tales tend to take this view.
 Sure, Maleficent is evil, but once we know her back story, the morality changes.
+A common technique in retelling old tales from different perspectives is to name previously unnamed characters.

 Inspired fractured fairy tales are only loosely based on traditional stories.
 Examples are Hansel and Gretel (the film), Witch Hunters, Snow White and the Huntsman.